SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/loading-firmware-for-ncp-and-soc-boards.md

      - The flash will be erased.
      - Retry the firmware upgrade.

-## Upgrading the Connectivity Firmware on SoC devices
+## Upgrading the Connectivity Firmware on SoC Devices

 - SiWx917 SOC connectivity firmware can be upgraded using studio.

-### Connectivity firmware upgrade using Studio
+### Connectivity Firmware Upgrade Using Simplicity Studio

 1. In the Simplicity Studio home page, click Tools.